 - Lanyssa - Hunters' mark is great, especially with Locomotion.

 - Squire gives him the extra control area to stay slightly safer

-- Tactical Arcanist Corps alone can fully upload his accumulator, and provide screening.
+- Tactical Arcanist Corps - Can fully upload his accumulator on their own, and provide screening.

 Drawbacks and Downsides